-JOUN MALONAT 4/6/1950 AUGUST ZOIS Left school in December 1965.
-Started work with Neales Refingeration in January 1966 Doing a five year a prenticeship for represente shing machine and small applicate repair slayedat Doing a TAFE course at Mutwilliombal Job for seven years and leaving in this 0 1972 Relocated to Sydney where I had a job with a heath food company Blooms Health foeds in St. as assilant names and stock container controler from the packaging department to the Main store te slore was Seaving that Job in January 1973 a reported to The Eastern Duberpro with less staff I then west in Pastnership in a sawn mowing dandscaping venture in the Eastern Subwirks from Kings Cross along the beach front 1976.
-In this second 1973 15 Mon worked at the Morman Hotel in M ydney part time of a night between four htsaweek.
-Searing in Feberary 1976 short holiday in New Zealand on return went to parth W. Apotoalie From 1976 to 1979 worked at the South of Part Macht Club as a Borman in the Club and a Steward on the Boart, Leaving in February 1979 to go Back to Sydney.
-1979 - 1987, Washed for Mona Vale Fernarce's Watthewood as manager of a wholesale Jetnere and Plant Nersery Moved to mensulembah in 1987
+- JOUN MALONAT 4/6/1950 Left school in December 1965.
+Nous zois Started work with Neales Refingeration in January Doing a five year aprenticeship for refrideration Doing a TAFE excesse at Musullumbah slayed at Doing a five year a prenticeship for refridership washing machine and small appliance repairs.
+Doine a Take escerse at Meskwillumbah slayed at this Job for seven years and leaving in July of.
+1972 heath logol company Blooms Health foods in Relocated to Sydney where I had a lob with a health foods with a health foods in geotice At. as assitant manger and stock contains of confrole from the packaging department to the main store Seaving that Job in January 1973 as the store was rehocated to The Eastern Duburbs with less staff.
+I then west in Partnership in a favor mowing and dandscaping wenture in the Eastern Subwiss of Sydney from Kings Cross along the beach front Suburbs to Sa Pendiese and back ground to Mascot from 1973 to 1976, In this served of about the at the Morman Hotel in Morma.
+Jue maht a week.
+Seawing in February 1976 for a short holiday in New Zealand on return went to Porth W. Aastralia.
+From 1976 to 1979 worked at the South of Porth Yacht Club as a Booman in the Club and a Steward on the Book Leaving in February 1979 to go Book to Sydney, 1979 - 1987, Worked for Mona Vale Fetnoticis en Warrierroad as Manager of a Wholesale Jernery and Plant Nursery.
+Moved to Munullembah in 1987

+Worked of Tweed Heads Bowls Club from

+1988-1990 as Barmen and Poler Machine

+attendant

-Worked at Tweed Heads Bowls Club from 1985-1990 as Barmen and Pober machine attendant 1990 - 2013 dowing the Bowls elud in Jer going into Partner ship with My Brother in 1990 - 2013 1990 Desposal Stores Ber pincand operated Just 1990 until July 1999 Hern Plozain Jonson St. 4 Store Was then -side of the Plage where of to the North relocal still operates today
+1990 - 2013 dowing the Bowls elub in June 1990 going into Partner ship with my Brother in opening a Campine and Disposal Store in Beyon Bay Stom the Quaust 1990 until July 1999 Store operated From the Southern Planain Jonson St. Was then relocated to the North ride of the Plana where it still operates today